RecipeMD/RecipeMD/specification.md

 If the link reference specifies a title, it becomes the name of the ingredient.
 If the link reference does not specify a title, the name of the ingredient is overridden by the title of the link target.
 If the link target specifies a yield and the ingredient does not specify an amount, the yield of the target becomes the amount of the ingredient.
+The tags of the recipe become the union of the current tags and the tags of the target.

 ### Ingredient Group